 Who Makes Cents: A History of Capitalism Podcast is a monthly program devoted to bringing you quality, engaging stories that explain how capitalism has changed over time.
 We interview historians and social and cultural critics about capitalism’s past, highlighting the political and economic changes that have created the present.
 Each episode gives voice to the people who have shaped capitalism – by making the rules or by breaking them, by creating economic structures or by resisting them.

+Our ninetieth episode is now available!
+Featuring Allan Lumba on Monetary Authorities in the American Colonial Philippines.
+Click here to listen online or download.
 You can also subscribe to our podcast for free by searching for “Who Makes Cents” in the iTunes store or clicking here.

-Your hosts wrote a short essay about Who Makes Cents? on the U.S. Intellectual History Blog.
+Alex and David wrote a short essay about Who Makes Cents? on the U.S. Intellectual History Blog.